-"You should rest, in a few days; you're going back to Hogwarts and its OWL this year for you guys."
+"You should rest, in a few days; you're going back to Hogwarts and its OWLs this year for you guys."

 "Yeah.
 Hermione's already planning out all the study dates."
 They both laughed.

-He glanced at the picture in his hand, the picture Mad-Eye Moody had given to him, the original Order of Phoenix.
-His mother was in it along with James, Sirius, Remus and Severus and many others.
-Only few had survived to this day and it made his heart hurts.
+He glanced at the picture in his hand; the photo Mad-Eye Moody had given to him, the original Order of Phoenix.
+His mother was in it along with James, Sirius, Remus and Severus, and many others.
+Only a few had survived to this day, and it made his heart hurts.
 He couldn't help but feel angry that a single man had worked to destroy many lives in the past several decades.
-Shaking his head lightly, he placed the picture away in his book and looked out of the window to find that they were approaching Hogsmede.
+Shaking his head lightly, he placed the picture away in his book and looked out of the window to find that they were approaching Hogsmeade.

-He was allowed to get in the Order meeting and learned that the Order would not let Kreacher go, despite how horrible the house elf is.
-He knew too much to be let go.
-Then, he learned that Voldemort was building army and the Order hinted about Dementors and Werewolves.
+He was allowed to get in the Order meeting.
+He learned that the Order would not let Kreacher go, despite how horrible the house elf is.
+He knew too much to be released.
+Then, he discovered that Voldemort was building an army and the Order hinted about Dementors and Werewolves.
 Things were not looking pretty.
 The Dark Lord is becoming more and more active since his resurrection.

-He had not seen Professor Snape except during the meeting of the Order and not one word had been exchanged.
+He had not seen Professor Snape except during the meeting of the Order, and not one word had exchanged.
 It was as if Professor Snape still thought of him as James Potter's son and nothing had ever changed.
-It was like a stab in the heart, just one moment to find out that he has a living father then was turned around to learn that his father wouldn't want to do anything with him.
+It was a stab in the heart, just one moment to find out that he has a living father then was turned around to learn that his father wouldn't want to do anything with him.
 He pushed those feeling down deep, ignoring and trying to move on, to live as Harry Potter, as if nothing changed.
-Yet, every morning, early before anybody woke up, he would get up and look in the mirror and see a different boy staring back at him.
+But early before anybody woke up, he would get up and look in the mirror and see a different boy staring back at him.

 There was great sadness and diminishing hope in that boy's eyes.
 Harry felt like he was killing that boy every single time he cast the charm over himself to look like Harry Potter.